NeonHo/CSMLNotebook/Development/VSCode Remote SSH.md

 However, our shell, environments, code, etc. are all on the remote server.
 Therefore, [[HTTP server]] is also on the remote server.

-If we need to preview the effects locally, we need to for
+If we need to preview the effects locally, we need to forward a port to access the running services locally.